Advisory Board on Animal Control

 The Sangamon County Board of Health makes and adopts such rules for its own guidance and the governance of the health department.
 It may initiate and carry out programs and activities of all kinds that may be deemed necessary or desirable in the promotion and protection of health.

-The Sangamon County Board of Health is a statutorily defined board consisting of 10 members.
-The Board of Health shall consist of at least 2 physicians licensed in Illinois to practice medicine in all of its branches, at least 1 dentist, at least 1 member with experience in the field of mental health, 1 County Board member, and 5 members at-large who reside in Sangamon County.
-The physicians, dentist, mental health expert, and 3 of the at-large positions are appointed for 3-year terms.
-Two of the at-large positions are appointed for 2 year terms.
-The County Board member term is one year.
+The Sangamon County Board of Health is a statutorily defined board consisting of 8 members.
+The Board of Health shall consist of at least 2 physicians licensed in Illinois to practice medicine in all of its branches, at least 1 dentist, at least 1 member with experience in the field of mental health, 1 County Board member, and 3 members at-large who reside in Sangamon County.
+All terms are 3 years.

 Board of Review